kergoth/dotfiles/mercurial/extensions/evolve/docs/user-guide.rst

 which is an unavoidable consequence of obsolescence.
-What really sets ``evolve`` apart from other history modification mechanisms is the fact that it recognizes troubles like unstable changesets and provides a consistent way for you to get out of trouble.
+What really sets ``evolve`` apart from other history modification mechanisms is the fact that it recognizes troubles like unstable changesets and provides a consistent way for you to get back to a stable repository.

-(Incidentally, there are two other types of trouble that changesets can get into with ``evolve``: they may be *divergent* or *bumped*.
-Both of those states are more likely to occur when `sharing mutable history`_, so we won't see them in this user guide.)
+(Incidentally, there are two other types of troubles that changesets can get into with ``evolve``: they may be *divergent* or *bumped*.
+Both of those states are more likely to occur when `sharing mutable history`_, so we won't cover them in this user guide.)

 .. _`sharing mutable history`: sharing.html